FortsAndMills/Curiosity/README.md

   (-) was not really stable

   (-) inverse model by some reason required thousands of iterations to converge, although classification task is really simple (4 features to 3 classes with easy dependency)

+  **01/10/19/** Failed to install Sonic; failed to install Mario.
+No games - no pain - no gain.